igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `High`

 ### Description
-Detects that events defined by the ERC20 specification which are meant to have some parameters as `indexed`, are not missing the `indexed` keyword.
+Detects that events defined by the ERC20 specification which are meant to have some parameters as `indexed`, are missing the `indexed` keyword.

 ### Exploit Scenario: